snowplow-archive/snowplow.github.com/_posts/2015-02-08-uploading-snowplow-events-to-google-bigquery.md

 The next step in terms of my R&D with Google BigQuery is to write a Kinesis app that reads Snowplow enriched events from a Kinesis stream and writes them to BigQuery in near-realtime.
 After this, we will port this functionality over into Snowplow's Hadoop-based batch flow.
 We also need to determine how best to support unstructured event and custom context JSONs in BigQuery.

-Meanwhile, on the analytics side, others at Snowplow are looking at how they might best utilise the unique feature of BigQuery to analyze a Snowplow event stream.
+Meanwhile, on the analytics side, others at Snowplow are looking at how they might best utilize the unique features of BigQuery to analyze a Snowplow event stream.

 If you have run into any problems with this tutorial, or have any suggestions for our BigQuery roadmap, please do [raise an issue] [issues] or get in touch with us through [the usual channels] [talk-to-us].